 1. Elena Ferrante - My brilliant friend (Naples)

 The first of the four-part series begins the story of the friendship between Elena and Raffaella (Lila), as Elena finds out her friend has gone missing.
-She recalls their childhood together in the poor suburbs of Naples during the economically difficult postwar period.
-The series follows their friendship in a changing Italy, as their own lives set off down different paths but remain intertwined.
+She recalls their childhood together in the poor suburbs of Naples during the postwar period.
+The series follows the girls as their lives set off down different paths but remain intertwined, with the backdrop of an Italy undergoing significant change.

-In Naples, you can visit many of the locations depicted in the novel and see how the differences between the old and new, rich and poor neighbourhoods are still visible.
+In Naples, you can visit many of the locations depicted in the novel and see how the differences between the old and new, rich and poor neighbourhoods remain stark in the city.

 Photo: Second edition cover for I Promessi Sposi (The Betrothed).
 Francesco Gonin.